kvarak/dnd/docs/_Classes/fighter.md

 At 7th level, and again at 15th level, the maximum bonus you can achieve in this way increases by 1.

 ### Scrappy
-You gain proficiency with improvised weapons and the Survival skill.
-If you are already proficient with the Survival skill, you instead advantage on all Survival checks.
+You gain proficiency with improvised weapons.
+Additionally add *Survival* to your class skills and gain 1 skill point to spend on this skill.

 ### Frantic Instinct
 When you are blinded, deafened, frightened, grappled, restrained, or knocked prone, you can use your ***reaction*** to make one weapon attack against the source of the condition if it is within range.